ietf-wg-aipref/wg-materials/ietf123/minutes.md

 - Taxonomy: covers all form of content processing
 - AI definitions:
-- Search and Dicovery:
+- Search and Discovery:
-- Hiercharchy: defined the top level types of processings
+- Hierarchy: defined the top level types of processings
-- Eurocentricity: different back and forth on some elements of terminilogy
+- Eurocentricity: different back and forth on some elements of terminology
-- Extensibility: Discussions on ability to expand the taxonmy - have a registry of terms
+- Extensibility: Discussions on ability to expand the taxonomy - have a registry of terms
-- Least privilges was selected as a mean to control the preferences references via different mechanims
+- Least privileges was selected as a mean to control the preferences references via different mechanisms
 - Discussion on ability to ignore expressed preferences (i.e Adobe service using images as input).
 Adobe wants to enforce ability of the owner of a picture to say no to processing.
 Lead to discussions of EU Copyright laws
 - refined the labels and terms
-- Recognition that there are some terms that spelledou differently but express the same notions as the terms used inside this work
+- Recognition that there are some terms that spelled differently but express the same notions as the terms used inside this work
 - Extensions of preferences with the ability to defined new functions need

 ### Open Issues

 - Lots of discussions on inference
-    - Nromal inference of Generative inference
+    - Normal inference of Generative inference
-    - This decisussion continues on
+    - This discussion continues on
 - Lots of discussion in content in Dynamic data retrieval for prompts
 - one problem is defining higher levle Categories is ok as it cana always be refined in lower categories later.
-The reverse is noit true
+The reverse is not true

 The Drsft are not final and afre still work in progress